Affiliate links on SoundGuys may earn us a commission. Learn more.

 By obtaining and reproducing these signals in a controlled way over headphones, you can reproduce an auditory event in space and experience it in an extremely lifelike way.
-So 2-channel recording can capture surround sound.
-Despite being the oldest form of surround sound, binaural recording continues to occupy a niche, with recent products from Sennheiser making use of the technology.
+So 2-channel recording can capture spatial audio.
+Despite being the oldest form of spatial audio, binaural recording continues to occupy a niche, with recent products from Sennheiser making use of the technology.

-What’s the difference between “true” and “virtual” surround sound headphones?
+What’s the difference between “true” and “virtual” surround headphones?

-Movies and games come with multichannel audio intended for playback over loudspeakers for multiple listeners, and there are two distinct approaches to making surround work over headphones:
+Movies and games come with multichannel audio intended for playback over loudspeakers for multiple listeners, and there are two distinct approaches to making spatial audio work over headphones: